Pierre Thiam

 Pierre Thiam is a Senegalese chef, author, and social activist.
 Thiam is best known for bringing West African cuisine to the world.

 Based in California, Thiam is the founder of Pierre Thiam Group, which owns Teranga restaurants in New York City and Yolélé Foods.
 Yolélé, founded in 2017, is a food company centered on fonio, an ancient African super-grain.
 In addition, since 2015, Thiam has served as Executive Chef of the award-winning restaurant Nok by Alara in Lagos, Nigeria, and the Signature Chef of the Pullman Hotel in Dakar, Senegal.
-Thiam has authored several cookbooks, and in June 2024, he was inducted into the Cookbook Hall of Fame by the James Beard Foundation Awards.
+Thiam has authored several cookbooks, and in June 2024, he was inducted into the Cookbook Hall of Fame by the James Beard Foundation.

 Biography

 Thiam was born and raised in Dakar, Senegal.
 He attended Cheikh Anta Diop University for an undergraduate degree in chemistry and physics.
 In 1988, the college was closed due to student strikes, and Thiam moved to the United States the following year to pursue his studies, but when he landed in New York City, he began working in restaurants.
 By introducing African-inspired foods, he worked his way up to chef de cuisine at Boom restaurant in New York in 1997.